roeri/backup/README.md

 Backup
 ======
-This application uses rsync to incrementally back up files and log the results of the operation to a MYSQL database.
+This application is written in Java 9 and uses rsync to incrementally back up files and log the results of the operation to a MYSQL database.

 Config file
 ------